 1/2 teaspoon curry powder

 1. Mix together the above spices.
 Sprinkle over 1 1/4 pounds of peeled shrimp.

 2. Melt 1 tablespoon of butter in a large skillet over medium-high heat.
 Add shrimp to pan — try to get the spiced side down — and saute 5 minutes until done, adding more spice as they flip around and cook.

-3. Toast a few pieces of Nan (such as Kontos brand) and serve with cooked shrimp, a spoonful of plain yogurt, chopped cilantro, sliced almonds and a squeeze of lime.
+3. Make some plain couscous (such as Near East Brand) or toast a few pieces of Nan (such as Kontos brand) and serve with cooked shrimp, a spoonful of plain yogurt, chopped cilantro, sliced almonds and a squeeze of lime.

 [Under the category of Make New Friends But Keep the Old, we served the shrimp with our new favorite salad, a chicory-gorgonzola-hazelnut number, which will be arriving in subscriber inboxes later in the week.]